jaruizsys/ComparingClassifiers/README.md

 Test Accuracy Score: `90.4993 %`
 Fitting time: `7.318727016448975`

-The fitting time is reduce without impacting the accuracy in comparision with the process using ALL features
+The fitting time is reduced without impacting the accuracy in comparision with the process using ALL features

 ### Data Correlation